gradle/gradle/design-docs/tooling-api-cancellation.md

 Add to public API and document.

 ## Later stories

+### Story: Tooling API client receives feedback after cancellation is requested

+Add some mechanism to inform the client when cancellation is or is not available, and also to inform the client about the state of a cancellation request.

+### Story: Task graph assembly is aborted when operation is cancelled

 ### Story: Model rule execution is aborted when operation is cancelled